How to get renewable energy for business

 If you need help with the initial costs for commercial renewable energy installations, there are funding options available:

 - Renewable Heat Incentive - This provides financial support for the installation of renewable heat alternatives.
 Almost all of the renewable energy technologies outlined above can be covered with funding by the RHI.
-The non-domestic RHI closed to new applicants on March 2021.
+The non-domestic RHI closed to new applicants in March 2021 and new projects now fall under successor schemes such as the Boiler Upgrade Scheme, but this is mainly for domestic and small nonâdomestic systems.

 - Salix Finance - This is a government-funded scheme providing interest-free loans to public sector organisations to carry out energy-efficiency improvements.

 - Power Purchase Agreement - An agreement with a private funder, who will buy the generated energy at a set rate.
-They’ll own the renewable energy system and claim subsidy rewards.
+Theyâll own the renewable energy system and claim subsidy rewards.

 - Lease Purchase Agreement - You rent the technology and pay for it using the income earned from government subsidies.
 After the lease is paid, you take ownership of the system.

-- Business loan - You’ll own the system and pay back the business loan over an agreed time period.
+- Business loan - Youâll own the system and pay back the business loan over an agreed time period.
 Your bank may give you more preferential rates and terms than a lease purchase provider.

-- Client funded - You pay in full at the time of installation and can claim the government subsidy rewards for 20 years.
+- Client-funded - You pay in full at the time of installation and can claim the government subsidy rewards for 20 years.

 Which suppliers offer renewable business energy tariffs?